Features and Essays

 On this Labor Day, remembering Mister Rogers as an advocate for labor and its love

-Mister Rogers was, in addition to being a fierce advocate for children, was a staunch advocate for labor, helping us to understand the work we all do as expressions of mutual care, of love.
+Mister Rogers was, in addition to being a fierce advocate for children,a staunch advocate for labor, helping us to understand the work we all do as expressions of mutual care, of love.
 While workers have struggled for centuries seeking recognition and justice for their labor (“the history of all hitherto existing society is the history of class struggle”), perhaps Mister Rogers’ vision can help us understand the love that our collective labors are so that, as a society, we can collectively show some love to labor.

 When Trump and Republicans Seek to Destroy Public Education, They Undermine Democracy and Human Rights